 We note that in principle all light or light-heavy four fermion operators can contribute to the quantities we consider.
 The four-heavy operators, as already mentioned, are though much less constrained than the four-fermion operators involving light field.
 In light of this, for phenomenological reasons we concentrate on the four-top operators for now.
-We note though that bounds on the operator $\mathcal{O}_{tbtb}$ operator are still rather weak \cite{Alasfar:2022zyr}, but as the contribution of this operator is usually suppressed as $m_b/m_t$ with respect to the four-top operators, we leave this computation for the future.
+We note though that bounds on the operators $\op{QtQb}{(1,8)}$ are still rather weak \cite{Alasfar:2022zyr}, but as the contribution of these operators are usually suppressed as $m_b/m_t$ with respect to the four-top operators, we leave this computation for the future.
 To summarize, we include in our computation all the operators which generate at least a four-top vertex, which we refer to in the following as four-top operators.
 Some of these operators involve the chiral isodoublet, generating interactions with bottom quarks as well, which we include for consistency.

 The four-top operator contributions contain chiral structures, which require the choice of a continuation scheme of $\gamma_5$ when employing dimensional regularization.
 Indeed, the choice of the continuation scheme for $\gamma_5$ influences the functional form of the two-loop RGEs including four-fermion operators \cite{Ciuchini:1993fk,Ciuchini:1993fk,DiNoi:2023ygk}.